ryantbrown/vivid/README.md

 Vivid is an Active Record based ORM for Node, supporting PostgresSQL, MySQL, MariaDB, Sqlite3 and Oracle.
 Under the hood it uses [Knex](http://knexjs.org/), a well-tested query and schema builder for relational databases.
 Vivid makes it easy to map models to tables in your database and supports numerous relationship types.
 It also exposes a Collection class for easy result manipulation and comes with a CLI for initializing the library and generating models with corresponding migrations.

+Note: Vivid is not stable and should not be used in production...yet.

 ## Install

 Vivid depends on [Knex](http://knexjs.org/) so you'll need to install both as well as the adapter for your database.